top of page

 WindowExec is the physical operator that handles the processing of Window functions in Spark SQL.
 Just like any Spark's physical operator, this too indirectly gets inherited from SparkPlan.
 SparkPlan represents the abstract physical operator in Spark SQL engine and all physical operator must inherit from it.
 The class hierarchy looks like so,

 When we invoke the spark action df.show() from our test example from Part 1, the Spark triggers the physical plan execution.
 Each physical operator in the physical plan invoke their doExecute() method.
-The doExecute() method is what generates an RDD of InternalRow, ie. RDD[InternalRow].
+The doExecute() method is what generates an RDD of InternalRow - RDD[InternalRow].

 child.execute().mapPartitions { stream =>

-// Window function closure logic here which returns
+// Some Window function closure logic, which returns an Iterator.

 }

-The doExecute() method is invoked at the Spark driver and in case of Window function, all it does is return a new RDD of InternalRow which applies the window function closure to each partition (mapPartitions) of the child RDD.
+The doExecute() method is invoked at the Spark driver and returns a new RDD of InternalRow, which applies the window function closure to each partition of the child RDD.

 A closure is simply a lambda function (in this case, window function logic) that is serializable and executed when an RDD is computed.
 Remember, doExecute() only returns the RDD and does not execute the closure.

 The stream represents the Scala Iterator of InternalRow.
-This means that when the window function RDD is executed by the task, it will provide an iterator for the output rows produced by the child operator.
-The iterator is consumed by the Window function operator to perform the processing.
+This means that when the window function RDD is executed by the task, it will provide an iterator for the output rows produced by the child.
+The iterator is consumed by the Window function closure to perform the processing.

-Just like the Window function is consuming the iterator provided by the child operator, it must also provide an iterator to be consumed by the parent operator.
+Just like the Window function is consuming the iterator provided by the child, it must also provide an iterator to be consumed by the parent.
 To do so, the window function closure will simply return an Iterator[InternalRow] on being executed.

 Processors and Frames